This article is part of a larger series on Accounting Software.

 QuickBooks Retail Edition Pricing

 QuickBooks Retail Edition supports up to five user seats.
-If you need more than five users, you will need to upgrade to QuickBooks Enterprise, which supports up to 40 users.
+If you need more than five users, you’ll need to upgrade to QuickBooks Enterprise, which supports up to 40 users.

 Pricing: QuickBooks Retail Edition vs QuickBooks Online

 QuickBooks Retail edition is affordable for a sole user.
-You get industry-specific bookkeeping software for $649.99 for a single user.
+You get industry-specific bookkeeping software for $549.99 for a single user.
 You can even use the software for the bookkeeping of an unlimited number of companies.
-In contrast, QuickBooks Online Plus, which does not have a retail-specific edition, costs $80 per month.
-You must get a separate QuickBooks Online subscription for each company for which you are preparing the books.
+In contrast, QuickBooks Online Plus, which doesn’t have a retail-specific edition, costs $80 per month.
+You must get a separate QuickBooks Online subscription for each company for which you’re preparing the books.

-The QuickBooks Online Plus subscription includes up to five simultaneous users while QuickBooks Retail Edition only allows one user unless you purchase additional licenses.
-Read QuickBooks Online vs Desktop for a complete comparison of the desktop and online products.
+The QuickBooks Online Plus subscription includes up to five simultaneous users while the QuickBooks Retail Edition only allows one user unless you purchase additional licenses.
+Read our article on QuickBooks Online vs Desktop for a complete comparison of desktop and online products.

 Pricing: Other QuickBooks Desktop Editions

-QuickBooks Premier is available in five industry-specific editions: nonprofit, contractors, manufacturing and wholesaling, professional services, and retailing.
+QuickBooks Premier is available in five industry-specific editions: Nonprofit, Contractor, Manufacturing and Wholesale, Professional Services, and Retail.
 All these industry-specific editions are also available in QuickBooks Enterprise.
-The other desktop products range from QuickBooks Pro for $399.99―one-time fee―to QuickBooks Enterprise for $1,275 per year for one user.
+The other desktop products range from QuickBooks Pro ($349.99 per year for one user) to QuickBooks Enterprise ($1,340 per year for one user).
 Explore our QuickBooks desktop comparison guide to learn more about the different QuickBooks desktop products.

 QuickBooks Retail Edition Features